Semiphoras and Schemhamphorash: Meaning of the title

 as opposed to the many descriptive names such as "the Almighty."

+Parallels to the Liber Salomonis

 "The Seven Semiphoras of Adam" and "The Seven Semiphoras of Moses" closely match book 7 of the Liber Salomonis.

+Impact

 Trithemius mentions it as one of his sources for his Steganographia.

 It was also drawn on heavily by Agrippa in his book On Occult Philosophy on which see the new edition by V. Perrone Compagni.